SYCHOANALYTIC writers tend

 you feel unloved, right?
 Well, to be loved it is necessary to show love to

 others.
-So lets dry your tears, understand what happened, and find
+So let your tears speak; understand what happened, and find

 a way for everyone to be treated with respect.